 To cut a cake into perfect layers, you'll need a few key tools that make the process easier and ensure your layers are even and professional-looking.
 Here's what you'll need:

-1. Prepare the cake: Let the cake cool completely.
-Place it on a flat, sturdy surface.
+1. Cool the Cake Completely: Let the cake cool fully and place it on a flat, sturdy surface before slicing.

 There are a few easy ways to cut a cake into even layers, depending on the tools you have and the type of cake.
 Here are some simple methods: